 There are a number of steps involved in paper recycling.
-Including collection, transportation and sorting that paper in to different categories.
+Including collection, transportation, and sorting that paper into different categories.
 As different kind of category requires a different treatment process in the paper recycle machine.
 Let us look at the process of recycling paper in the machine after sorting it.

 - Pulping: Paper is first chopped by the machine.
-Then chemicals and water is added.
+Then chemicals and water are added.
 This concoction is then heated to break the paper down quickly.
 The paper is turned into a mush called pulp or slurry.

 - De-inking: As the name suggests, ink is removed from paper in this process.
 This process is done by the mechanical process and by adding more chemicals to the shreds.
-Light ink is removed by water and the darker and more persistent ink is removed by air bubbles through a procedure called flotation
+Moreover, light ink is removed by water and the darker and more persistent ink is removed by air bubbles through a procedure called flotation

 Five Sections of Paper Making Machine

 - Press Section: It is the second part of the paper machine.
-This section removes the remaining water by a system made up of rolls which are pressed against each other assisted by press felts.
+This section removes the remaining water by a system made up of rolls that are pressed against each other assisted by press felts.
 These absorb the pressed water.

-Reel Section.
+- Reel Section.
 As the name suggests this section of the paper making machine reels paper or wounds it onto a spool and makes a big roll.
-At the end the roll hardness is checked.
+At the end, the roll hardness is checked.

 Sadiq paper is one of the leading paper mills in Pakistan.
-We are one of the leading paper manufacturers in the Pakistan involved in both traditional and developing markets
+We are one of the leading paper manufacturers in Pakistan involved in both traditional and developing markets